 Want to learn more?
 Check out these resources:

 Neighborhood drilling is the process by which companies extract oil from wells.
-There are over 5000 active wells in LA County, including many in District 64.
+There are over 5000 active wells in LA County, with Wilmington in District 64 having the highest amount of neighborhood oil drilling in LA county (also making it the third largest oil field in the entire US).
 70% of these wells are within 1500 feet of a home or other sensitive land use such as a school or hospital.
 Many of us do not even know that we live close to an active well.
 Yet, the oil extraction process is harmful to both environmental and human health.
 There are many different extraction processes, and most of them involve harsh chemicals that contribute to increased air and water pollution.
 There are also many harsh odors, noise, and dirt as a result of the neighborhood drilling.

 There are also thousands of abandoned wells that are unused – some of them for decades – and abandoned.
 Many of these wells continue to release toxic chemicals into our community’s air and water supplies.
 While there are some regulations to help ensure these wells are safe, they are rarely enforced.